shin-san/sigstore-server/README.md

 * `/images` is the directory that contains all the detached signature for validation
 * `logs` contains all the logs of both httpd access and audit logs
 * `/modules` is used specifically to enable certain plugins
+* `/pipeline` contains a working tekton pipeline resources that will pull, sign, and upload the detached signature to the remote sigstore server
 * `podman-run.sh` is a script on how to run the container including the relevant volume mounts to guarantee that the sigstore is operational

 Sigstore uses a specific plugin called WebDAV to allow file and directory creation through HTTP protocol